alexanderby/taucharts-posts/taucharts-1-release/taucharts-1-release.md

 ## Legend plugin improvements

-You can now **focus on a single element** or **toggle multiple elements** by clicking a color icon.
-Size and color gradient legents are now aligned horizontally to reduce consumed space.
+You can now **focus on a single element** or **toggle multiple elements** by clicking on the relevant color icons.
+Size and color gradient legends are now aligned horizontally to reduce the amount of space they consume.
 Highlighted elements will float over others.

 ![Crosshair plugin](taucharts-v1_legend.gif)

 ## Tooltip plugin improvements

-Highlighting of elements on chart has never been so **fast** and simple.
-It is also possible to highlight points that overlap each other.
-After element **click** additional **buttons** will appear on tooltip.
+Highlighting elements on a chart has never been so **fast** and simple.
+It is also possible to highlight points that overlap each other. **Clicking** on an element will reveal **additional options** in a tooltip.

 ![Crosshair plugin](taucharts-v1_tooltip.gif)

 ## Sparkline mode

-When chart size is **too small** or ticks density is too large, it's better to hide chart axes and grid.
+If chart size is **too small** or tick density is **too high**, then it's better to hide the chart's axes and grid.

 ![Sparkline mode](taucharts-v1_sparkline.png)